How do I write a workplace discrimination, bullying and harassment policy?

 - Sexual harassment: Sexual harassment occurs when a person’s unwelcome sexual behaviour could be reasonably anticipated to offend, humiliate or intimidate.

-- Bullying: Bullying occurs when a person repeatedly treats another person or group unreasonably which creates a risk to health and safety (this may depend on what a person thinks is unreasonably in the circumstances).
+- Bullying: Bullying occurs when a person repeatedly treats another person or group unreasonably which creates a risk to health and safety (this may depend on what a person thinks is unreasonable in the circumstances).
 Bullying may include practical jokes, excluding someone, intimidation or aggressive behaviour.

 - Victimisation: Victimisation is threatening, punishing or treating a person in an adverse way because they are involved in or made a complaint.